+Discovery of semantic labels.
 In order to find semantic labels for each table region (node), we resort to the WordNet lexical ontology [8] to find an appropriate hypernym covering all tokens in the cells contained in the region.
-Furthermore, we also make use of the GoogleSets3 service to find synonyms for certain tokens.
+Furthermore, we also make use of the GoogleSets2 service to find synonyms for certain tokens.
 For example, the first region in Table 2 consists of the tokens adult and child, for which WordNet suggests the hypernym person.
 However, the tokens are not always so 'pure', therefore we stepwise remove words in the cells by the following transformations and consult WordNet after each step to yield a suitable hypernym:

-- (1) punctuation removal - (2) stopword removal - (3) compute the IDF measure (where the documents are cells in our case) for each word and filter out the ones with value lower than the threshold - (4) select words that appear at the end of the cells as they are more significant4 - (5) query GoogleSets with the remaining words in order to filter words which are not mutually similar
+- 1. punctuation removal - 2. stopword removal - 3. compute the TFIDF measure (where the documents are cells in our case) for each word and filter those for which the value is lower than 1/3 - 4. select words that appear at the end of the cells as they are more significant3 - 5. query GoogleSets with the remaining words in order to filter words which are not mutually similar

-2.4.2 Map Functional Table Models into Frames.
+Map Functional Table Models into Frames.
 In order to define how to transform a FTM into a frame, we first give a formal definition of a method and a frame: